aqeelanwar/PEDRA/environments/readme.md

-## Understanding the coordinates and converting between them:
+## Understanding the coordinates and conversion between them:
 Three kind of coordinates
-1. Image based coordinates
+1. Physical coordinates:      The coordinates of the drone in the environment (Hitting Key P displays this coordinates)
-2. Unreal Engine coordinates
+2. Unreal Engine coordinates: The coordinates of the drone relative to the origin.
+This is the coordinate t
-3. Physical coordinates
+3. Image based coordinates: The coordinates of the drone in the floorplan image

 Add details and images